 DAY 4 – GRINNEL LAKE

 Gains 60 ft

-The hike to Grinnel lake was nice and flat, unlike our hike the pervious day.
-We met a woman along the way who, to our much loved surprise, enjoyed taking photos of us. *If you followed us on Insta – sorry for blowing you up (not really).
-This was a much more leisurely day and hike all together if you’re ever looking for an easier hike on the East side of Glacier.
+The hike to Grinnel lake was nice and flat, unlike our hike the previous day.
+We met a woman along the way who, to our much-loved surprise, enjoyed taking photos of us. *If you followed us on Insta – sorry for blowing you up (not really).
+This was a much more leisurely day and hike altogether if you’re ever looking for an easier hike on the East side of Glacier.

 4 Miles RT